Popular ramen noodle brand launches makeup collection - NewsBreak

 The iconic noodle company is partnering with HipDot, a Los Angeles-based beauty brand, to launch a limited-edition makeup collection available as of May 3 on hipdot.com .

 According to representatives of HipDot, the collection is inspired by the warm tones of ramen noodle soup.
-The various makeup looks made possible by the different sets are just as easy to create as making Cup Noodles itself.
+The various makeup looks made possible by the different sets are just as easy to create as making Cup Noodles itself.‘Halloween’ baddie Michael Myers appears in home listing photos

 The HipDot x Cup Noodles Collectors Box sells for $58.
-This option is meant for the ultimate ramen and makeup fans and includes a pigment palette, a lip and cheek set, a powder puff, a HipDot x Cup Noodles makeup bag, and a fun set of chopsticks.Nathan’s Famous to open ‘non-traditional’ kitchens within select Walmart stores
+This option is meant for the ultimate ramen and makeup fans and includes a pigment palette, a lip and cheek set, a powder puff, a HipDot x Cup Noodles makeup bag, and a fun set of chopsticks.Travis Scott to perform first shows since 2021 tragedy

 The Cup Noodles Pigment Palette, when sold separately, goes for $26.
 The eyeshadow tones mimic those found in our favorite soupy dish and are infused with nourishing Vitamin E as well as soothing Jojoba Oil.
 Shades include Ramen Noodle, Diced Carrots, Hot & Spicy, Teriyaki, Roasted Corn, Seasoning, Soy Sauce, and Spicy Chili.